 Colorado Child Support

-Colorado utilizes a guideline of basic support obligations to calculate a parent’s child support obligation to the other parent.
-The basic support obligation can be increased for medical expenses, extra-ordinary expenses, and child care costs.
-Although this is calculation, each situation is different and we would encourage you to consult with a family law attorney to determine specific support issues that could impact a child support determination.
+Colorado and Denver utilizes a guideline of basic support obligations to calculate a parent’s child support obligation to the other parent.
+The basic support obligation can be increased for health insurance, extra-ordinary expenses, and child care costs.
+Although this is a presumptive calculation, each situation is different and we would encourage you to consult with a lawyer in your Denver metro area to determine specific issues that could impact a child support determination.

 Calculating the Basic Child Support Obligation

 When calculating a child support obligation, the court in Denver and surrounding areas will look at the adjusted gross income of each parent.
-Adjusted gross income is income before taxes minus any child support payments made for another child, maintenance paid by a parent to another spouse.
+Adjusted gross income is income before taxes minus any child support payments made for another child and/or maintenance paid by a parent to another spouse.
 Divorce attorneys must pay close attention to what is alleged to be the income of both parties because reporting to little income may not provide enough support for the child and over inflating income could result in a windfall.

 Gross Income Sources

 A lawyer can help determine gross income.
 It generally includes income from any source expect those noted below.
-This includes income from: salaries, wages, tips received (whether or not reported to the IRS), commissions, payments received as an independent contractor for labor or services, bonuses, dividends, severance pay, pensions and retirement benefits, royalties, rents, interest, trust income, annuities, capital gains, any moneys drawn by a self-employed person , social security benefits, workers’ compensation benefits, unemployment benefits, monetary gifts, insurance funds received in lieu of wages, income from general partnerships, limited partnerships, closely held corporations and/or limited liability companies, unless the parent is a passive investor, some expense reimbursements from employer, alimony or maintenance received, and overtime pay, if overtime is required by the employer as a condition of employment.
+Basically, it would be money received from: salaries, wages, tips received (whether or not reported to the IRS), commissions, payments received as an independent contractor for labor or services, bonuses, dividends, severance pay, pensions and retirement benefits, royalties, rents, interest, trust income, annuities, capital gains, any moneys drawn by a self-employed person , social security benefits, workers’ compensation benefits, unemployment benefits, monetary gifts, insurance funds received in lieu of wages, income from general partnerships, limited partnerships, closely held corporations and/or limited liability companies, unless the parent is a passive investor, some expense reimbursements from employer, alimony or maintenance received, and overtime pay, if overtime is required by the employer as a condition of employment.

-You do not generally include any benefits received from the state or federal government based on need, child support payments received, income from a second job, social security benefits received by the children, and earnings or gains on a retirement account.
+You do not generally include any benefits received from state or federal government based on need, child support payments received, income from a second job, social security benefits received by the children, and earnings or gains on a retirement account.
 The reason that income from a second job is not included is because it may be used by a party to get ahead on bills and provide more stability for the child so be sure to look at the source of the income and if there is any questions on if it would or would not count as gross income consult a divorce attorney.